 In 2012 the State of Minnesota Board of Water and Soil Resources awarded the District a \$48,250 grant for Conservation Drainage.
 The grant is to design and construct side water inlets in the WD 3 system.
 The goal of these inlets is to reduce erosion from field drainage thereby reducing sedimentation and turbidity in the legal drainage system as well as down stream.
 Four such inlets were designed and constructed in 2013.
-The District Technician and HDR Engineering prioritized and designed additional sites to be installed in 2014.
+The District is continuing to work with landowners and pursue funding for this practice.